 You are here

-Boozy juice boxes, ooey gooey ice cream treats and unconventional cocktails highlight the summer’s hottest food and drink crazes across the city.
+Over-the-top cocktails, ooey gooey ice cream treats and vegetables – yup, you read that right, vegetables – highlight the summer’s hottest food and drink crazes across the city.

 DC is the place to be if you crave unique foodie experiences.
 From Union Market to weekend farmers’ markets to mouthwatering dishes served by celebrity chefs, check out the latest food crazes to hit the city.

 And don't forget your summer in the District won't be complete without Metropolitan Washington Restaurant Week, which runs this summer between Aug.
 12-18.
 Make sure to savor delicious deals all week as over 100 restaurants across the DC area offer three-course, prix-fixe meals for brunch, lunch and dinner, with brunch and lunch priced at $22 and dinner at $35.Looking for more food and drink trends?
 Check out these hot restaurants.

 From season to season, there are some things you can always count on.
 In DC, that includes delicious offerings from two local favorites, Ice Cream Jubilee and District Doughnut. #MadeinDC darling Ice Cream Jubilee is giving us (adult) summer camp vibes with its new whiskey toasted marshmallow flavor.
 If you’re after something a little more fruity, papaya piña colada and strawberry ginger lemonade are both on the summer menu and are both vegan.
 Marshmallow must be in this summer because District Doughnut is serving up a Fluffernutter flavor during the month of June.
 For those who don’t know, Fluffernutter is a sandwich made with peanut butter and marshmallow cream.
 It’s absolutely sticky and absolutely delicious.